 Technivorm Moccamaster Review

 Unbeatable Performance and Taste

-In particular, Technivorm claims that the superb taste of their coffee can be attributed to the ability of the Moccamaster to reach and maintain optimal water temperature of 92 to 96 °C (195 to 205 °F) throughout the brewing process.
+In particular, Technivorm claims that the superb taste of their brewed coffee can be attributed to the ability of the Moccamaster to reach and maintain an optimal water temperature of 92 to 96 °C (195 to 205 °F) throughout the brewing process.
 This is achieved through a copper heating element that is similar to one that might be found in some espresso machines.
-As you may well be aware, this is where many other coffee makers fall flat.
+As you may well be aware, this is where many other coffee machines fall flat.
 A key brewing parameter for drip coffee makers is consistent water temperature.
-With the copper heating element this parameter is fixed and completely reliable for balanced extraction.
+With the copper heating element, this parameter is fixed and completely reliable for balanced extraction.

 This is one of the reasons that the Technivorm Moccamaster is certified by the Specialty Coffee Association of America (SCAA), the European Coffee Brewing Centre (ECBC), and the Specialty Coffee Association of Europe (SCAE).

 Another factor in the high quality of coffee extracted is the showerhead utilized.
 The Moccamaster has a rectangular 9-holed showerhead which helps ensure an even saturation of the grinds bed.
 This showerhead is part of what sets the Technivorm Moccamaster above many other coffee makers.
 When you take close up on one of these, there is no doubt that the Dutch manufacturer knew exactly what he was doing.

 As part of the extraction process, the Moccamaster coffee maker has both a ‘bloom’ stage before moving to pulse pouring.

 The Moccamaster is a coffee maker that is all about simplicity and consistency.
 And so provided you are using fresh, high-quality beans that are set to the right grind size, this machine will do the rest of the work for you to produce delicious, smooth coffee.